 Please help us continue our campaign after the election by donating to our crowdfunding page we’ve just started here.
 Even £10 can make a difference.

-We are tracking misleading ads throughout the UK’s 2019 General Election.
-We’ll be updating this page as we come across them.
-Most are provided by our volunteers; some are from the media, especially The Guardian
+We tracked misleading ads throughout the UK’s 2019 General Election and updated this page as we came across them.
+Most were provided by our team of volunteers although some were also from the media.

-If you see ads that you think are misleading that you’d like to submit please email them to email@example.com.
-We’ll get back to you within 24 hours.
+Political ads are all year round these days.
+If you see any political ads ongoing that you think are misleading that you’d like to submit please email them to email@example.com.
+We’ll aim to get back to you within 24 hours.

 - A Liberal Democrat leaflet included quotes purported to be from the Guardian and Sky News, i.e. their views.
 They weren’t their views – they were in fact quotes from Jo Swinson.